MikePodo/MikePodo/README.md

 ## I Am Currently Working On...

 - Chief Technology Officer at [Fight](https://fighttm.com) - A social media and tournament hosting platform for gamers made using MERN stack.
-- Lead Frontend Developer at [NomΛd](https://visitnomad.com/) - A prop-tech startup disrupting the budget homesharing industry.
-- Software Engineer Intern at [BrikPay](https://brikpay.io/) - A leading escrow service helping manage home renovation projects by protecting investments made by both homeowners and contractors.
+- Frontend Engineer at [Curastory](https://www.curastory.co/) - A platform for athletes that allows creators to shoot and edit high-quality video, monetize shows, and distribute to all of their video channels, 100% free.

 ## Technologies I've Been Using Recently